Zeoura/Tsuiraku/README.md

-# EndTear
+# Tsuiraku
 A java bytecode obfuscator.
 # About
 Apache 2.0 license.
 by Zeoura Studio.